What are Rich Snippets and How to Get Them?

 The short answer is yes.
 The rise of rich snippets on SERPs has changed the rules of the SEO game.
 The companies that invest in structured data implementation now gain a significant advantage over those that don’t.
 Although, some companies certainly have more reasons to embrace rich results than others.

 If you own a local business—for example, a restaurant or a hair salon—ratings and reviews can influence your bottom line a lot.
-Having a rich snippet with stars and testimonials will raise your credibility in the eyes of potential new customers.
+Having numerous rich snippet types with stars and testimonials will raise your credibility in the eyes of potential new customers.
 What’s more, getting featured in the Local Pack will let you have your services booked right from SERPs.

 Brick-and-mortar locations are not the only type of business that badly needs to get rich results right now.
-In the internet industry, there are niches where rich results already own 100% of page one on Google.
+In the internet industry, there are niches where rich snippets already own 100% of page one on Google.
 For instance, if you want to compete in the recipe websites niche, you simply won’t make it to page one without having schema markup.
 Just google for a “cheesecake recipe” and you won’t see a single standard blue link, not even on the second page.

 Subscribe to our blog!